tinyerp/erppeek/docs/api.rst

 .. module:: erppeek

-The library provides few objects to access the OpenObject model and the associated services provided by `the OpenERP XML-RPC API`_.
+The library provides few objects to access the OpenObject model and the associated services provided by `the Odoo XML-RPC API`_.

-The signature of the methods mimic the standard methods provided by the :class:`osv.osv` OpenERP class.
+The signature of the methods mimics the standard methods provided by the :class:`osv.Model` Odoo class.
 This is intended to help the developer when developping addons.
 What is experimented at the interactive prompt should be portable in the application with little effort.